open/close all folders

 - Deadpan Snarker: The PC can get damn snarky at times.
 It helps that it starts every sentence with how it feels about the object in question, serving as an announcement of when it enters Sarcasm Mode.

-- Fantastic Racism: While the Glitch PC doesn't outright hate Hyltoyl, s/he is rather critical of them, particularly how they incorporate lily pads into nearly all of their architecture.
+- Fantastic Racism: While the Glitch PC doesn't outright hate Hylotl, s/he is rather critical of their haughty behavior.Glitch examining Calligraphy:"Critical.
+Perhaps the Hylotl should frame the word 'hubris' instead."